New England Style KITCHENS

 New England Kitchens

-Five ways to give your Kitchen the new England Look:
+Five ways to give your Kitchen the new England Look

 The natural beauty that surrounds the region heavily influences the style.
 Regional stones such as slate and granite are natural fits for floors and countertops both indoors and out.
 The seashell is a common motif in wood carvings and fabric patterns while natural shells are used to adorn everything from mirror frames to small boxes.
 Fresh local flowers and branches are easily picked and presented in natural arrangements throughout the house.

-5) Collections: New Englanders are collectors.
-They collect books, art and sea glass.
-They value travel and education, history and their place within the history of society.
 They collect experiences and like to be reminded of their adventures.
 Homes are filled with family photos, old children’s books and the miscellanea of living.
 They collect and put up shelves to hold bits and bobs and books to keep them within easy reach.

 For more information give us a call or just click below to send us a message